 In 2012 I pushed myself to stay those extra 20 minutes in the gym, run that extra mile, do another yoga session and eat yet another salad and my body was a slim, toned size 6 because of it.

-In 2014 I gave birth to my bouncing baby boy Oliver and that slim, toned, size 6 figure had been replaced with a slightly frumpy and marked body.
+In 2014 I gave birth to my bouncing baby boy Bear and that slim, toned, size 6 figure had been replaced with a slightly frumpy and marked body.
 I was a bit taken back by the changes and lost sight of the fact that my body had just grown and delivered another human being.

 When you’re pregnant, people have this obsession about asking you ‘how you are going to lose that baby weight?’
 So here is an answer for the people who insist on asking this question… by giving birth you tend to shift a few lbs.
 I mean you are pushing what is effectively a watermelon out of your body, if a woman didn’t lose a bit of weight after that I would be a bit concerned.